Sunday, December 21, 2014

 Irenaeus concludes since the specific name was not given by John, it wasn't worth speculating about.
 He reasons that just as John confirmed that the number 666 was in the original text we could have known with equal certainty the name of the Antichrist if John wanted us to, so there’s no point in guessing i.e. it’s apparently not that critical to know or John would have told us.

-Given the whole context of this quote, using “John” or “him” in the place of “that” makes far more sense than the commonly held interpretation of “that” used to support it was referring to the entire revelation and book itself.
+Given the whole context of this quote, using “John” or “him” in the place of “that” makes far more sense than the commonly held interpretation of “that” used to support it, was referring to the entire revelation and book itself.

 Here it is again with "that" substituted with "John."

 "We will not, however, incur the risk of pronouncing positively as to the name of Antichrist; for if it were necessary that his name should be distinctly revealed in this present time, it would have been announced by him (John) who beheld the Revelation.
 "For 'he' (i.e. John) was seen not very long time since, but almost in our day, towards the end of Domitian's reign.(Irenaeus, Against Heresies 5:30:3).
-If the Revelation was written shortly before the destruction of Jerusalem in 70 AD (as early date advocates propose), that means they had as much as 25 years to find out.

-Again, the context clearly shows that the focus of this discussion is
+Again, the context clearly shows that the focus of this discussion

-the date of the Revelation but the name of Antichrist and how the name could best be determined.
+is not the date of the Revelation but the name of Antichrist and how the name could best be determined.

-Also when you consider the sentence just before is talking about how “he (i.e. John) who beheld the Revelation” could have given the specific name if it were necessary; it makes perfect sense this quote would continue along this same line of reasoning.
+Also when you consider the sentence just before talks about how “he (i.e. John) who beheld the Revelation” could have given the specific name if necessary; it makes perfect sense this quote would continue along this same line of reasoning.
 Especially considering it begins with “for” showing a direct tie to the preceding sentence i.e. Irenaeus is reasoning that the name could have easily been obtained from the author himself “for” it wasn’t that long ago that John had been seen.
 To interject an entirely different line of reasoning regarding the date of the writing The Revelation does not fit the line of reasoning in the previous sentence nor the context of the entire quote.

 “Such, then, being the state of the case, and this number being found in all the most approved and ancient copies(3) [of the Apocalypse], and those men who saw John face to face bearing their testimony [to it]; (i.e. that indeed the number 666 is in all approved copies of Revelation) while reason also leads us to conclude that the number of the name of the beast, [if reckoned] according to the Greek mode of calculation by the [value of] the letters in it, will amount to six hundred and sixty and six…”